dynamsoft-docs/barcode-reader-docs/parameters/reference/localization-modes.md

   - When the set value is greater than half the width or height of current image, the actual processing is 0.

 **Performance Adaptability**
-A smaller value may improve the Completeness but slow down the Speed.
+A smaller value may improve the Read Rate but slow down the Speed.

 ### ScanDirection
 Sets the scan direction when searching barcode.